calmm-js/documentation/introduction-to-calmm.md

 for nearly everything.
 However, we do not stop here, because we don't want to stop at consistency.
 We also want to eliminate boilerplate and glue, we want plug-and-play, structural programming (at higher levels) and efficiency.
-None of these happens directly as a consequence of simply using observable combinators.
+None of these happens simply as a consequence of using observable combinators.

 To make the use of observables convenient we extend VDOM to allow observables as direct properties and children.
 This eliminates a ton of boilerplate and glue